 This is by no means an exhaustive list, but these small considerations have a big impact.
 The quality of prenatal medical and emotional care received affects how informed, prepared, and supported parents feel.
 This sense of support can lessen the judgment, isolation, and anxiety parents experience throughout the pregnancy and as they transition into life after loss.
 As a medical professional providing prenatal care to these families, you have the opportunity to make small changes with tremendous impact.

-Providing this level of care to families facing a terminal prenatal diagnosis can take a toll on you.
+Providing this level of care to families facing a prenatal diagnosis of a life-limiting condition can take a toll on you.
 This work requires a level of empathy, compassion, and dedication that is self-sacrificing.
 We acknowledge the sacrifices you make for families facing loss, and we want to continue to support you as you support your patients.
 In order to care well for these families, we believe that doctors and other professionals must be supported.
 To learn more about caring well for yourself while supporting patients, please read our post on self-care for medical professionals found here.
 Thank you for the work you do.